kakumuo/inventory-sync/README.md

 # TODO:
 ### Fixes
-- Default value for target model
+- Error when generating: "TypeError: NetworkError when attempting to fetch resource"
 - Images are not properly deleted when injecting another set
+- Moves window when resizing from top or side

 ### Future
 - Sticky on scroll [DONE]
 - Button to remove all images [DONE]
 - Testing page for depop listing autofill [DONE]
 - System for autofilling depop listing content [DONE]
-- LLM models wrapping through settings
+- LLM models wrapping through settings [IGNORE]
 - Image padding with gradient
 - Allow for LLM Host path to be tested in settings
 - Drag-and-drop rearrangement of images in content section [IGNORE]